 Working with a cohesive team of talented players, the aim of Dreamlands is to make well-crafted films as well as television series with content that is both entertaining and meaningful.

-Dreamlands is in development with three feature films one in the Republic of Ireland, another in England, and a Zulu drama set in South Africa.
-Also in the pipeline is an exciting repeatable TV series Morphic Twist to be filmed in UK.
+Dreamlands is in development with three feature films one in the Republic of Ireland, another in Pembrokeshire, Wales, and a Zulu drama set in South Africa.
+Also in the pipeline is an exciting repeatable 6 part TV series Casebook to be filmed in UK.

 The media arm of the business incorporates publishing and advertising to niche markets.
 With over thirty years in both sectors, our team ensures maximum reach for our client's brands.